mfbz/harpoon/docs/wallet-account-structure.md

 ## Child & EVM Accounts

 Each “Main Account” can have child accounts.
 A Main account could have a child EVM account to interact with the Ethereum network or a Child dapper account (using Cadence).
-When a new account is created in Flow Wallet, we _always_ create a single EVM account with it.
+When a new account is created in Harpoon Wallet, we _always_ create a single EVM account with it.
 It is possible though to import an account that has no EVM account.
 Other child accounts - like Dapper accounts - are linked to a Main Account through dApps.

 ```mermaid
 graph TD